nordcloud/dependencies-autoupdate/README.md

 A GitHub action that automates dependencies update.
 The action is designed to be language agnostic, It can run any dependency update commands and automatically creates a pull request if changes were detected.
 It can be used in conjunction with other steps to make updating dependencies easier.

 dependencies-autoupdate can:
-1. Run a dependencies update command ie: npm update, cargo update.. etc
+1. Run a dependencies update command ie: go get -u ~~npm update, cargo update.. etc~~
 2. Run a validation step to ensure the update command was successful ie: make, cargo test.. etc
 2. Checks out a branch and creates a pull requests with the updated dependencies on success.